gabriel-venezian/naruto-quotes/README.md

 $ pip install -r requirements.txt
 ```

 Start the server with `python3 app.py` command.
-It will start on http://localhost:5000/
+It will start on http://localhost:5000/.

-## Running Locally (Client)
+## Running (Client)

 Install the dependencies with the following command: